-The world we live in is colorful – with differences in our sexual orientation and sexual identity as well as our cultural backgrounds.
-That’s why Bayer wants to make sure everyone can develop their full potential and no-one has to pretend to be something they aren’t.
-We know that is essential in order to strengthen our teams, encourage creativity and innovation, enhance satisfaction and attract talented and able people to Bayer.
+The world we live in is diverse, and that goes for sexual orientations and gender identities, too.
+That’s why Bayer wants to make sure that everyone reaches their full potential and that no one has to pretend to be something they aren’t.
+This philosophy is our foundation for developing our employees, building stronger teams, promoting creativity and innovation, achieving the best results — and for attracting brilliant minds and new talents.

-We are all aware of celebrities and politicians, and maybe friends and relatives, who are open about their homosexuality.
-Happily, in recent years there has been a sharp rise in the number of openly lesbian, gay, bisexual and transgender (LGBT) people and same-sex partnerships.
-Yet an open approach to sexual orientation, sexual identity and the expression of sexuality in the workplace still presents challenges for many LGBT people.
-At Bayer, we see LGBT as part of our corporate diversity, which enables us to examine needs and requirements from different perspectives and helps us find better solutions to the challenges of the future.
-A fair, respectful and appreciative attitude to all our colleagues is therefore one of our fundamental principles – and is just as important as offering everyone equal opportunities for development.
+We all know of LGBT+ celebrities and politicians, and maybe even family members and friends, who are open about their sexual orientation and gender identity.
+Happily, the visibility of the lesbian, gay, bisexual and transgender (LGBT+) community, as well as same-sex partnerships, has sharply increased in recent years.
+Even so, being open about sexual orientation, gender identity and gender expression in the workplace is still a problem for many members of the LGBT+ community.
+At Bayer, we see LGBT+ people as part of our corporate diversity, which helps us to look at things from different perspectives and find better solutions for our customers.
+A fair, respectful and appreciative attitude towards all our colleagues is therefore one of our fundamental principles – and is just as important as offering everyone equal opportunities for development.

 Do you have questions about LGBT at Bayer?
 Click here to contact our BLEND network.

-I’ve been going to the Sticks & Stones career fair right from the very first time it took place in Berlin, though back then, I wasn’t even looking for new job opportunities...
-(Blog post)
+Celine has been going to the Sticks & Stones right from the very first time, though back then, she wasn’t even looking for new job opportunities.
+Blog post

 Tobias is a consultant.
 Friends told him about Bayer Business Consulting, so he applied after completing his doctorate.
 Blog post